 Locking fingers, also known as trigger fingers, is a condition that affects the tendons in your fingers, which can lead to limited finger movement.
 It can impact any of your ten fingers, including your thumbs.
 The condition involves the long tendons in the hands called the flexor tendons, which extend from the wrist and attach to the bones in your hands.
 When you bend or straighten your finger, the flexor tendon slides through a tunnel, called the tendon sheath, that keeps the tendon in place.

 At Mirza Orthopedics, the premier orthopedic hand, wrist, elbow & shoulder center on Long Island, we specialize in treating the underlying causes of locking fingers in order to restore proper function to your hands.
-The first step to getting treatment for trigger finger is scheduling a consultation with our Long Island hand specialists.
-Dr. Ather Mirza and Dr. Justin Mirza are committed to getting patients back to their active lives with better results and less downtime, utilizing the latest surgical and non-surgical advanced orthopedic treatments.
-Book an appointment using the form on this page.
+The first step to getting trigger (locking) finger treatment is scheduling a consultation with our Long Island hand specialists.
+Dr. Ather Mirza and Dr. Justin Mirza are committed to getting patients back to their active lives with better results and less downtime, utilizing the latest surgical and non-surgical advanced orthopedic locking fingers treatments.
+Book an appointment with our trigger finger specialists using the form on this page.

 What causes locking fingers (trigger finger)?